 Holding on all the stories and reviews I’d been reading days prior to travelling to Baguio, I visited the restaurant.
-I walked to the cafe with the guidance of Google map.
+I walked toward the cafe with the guidance of Google map.
 Then, I started to doubt my only companion when it stated that I’m pretty close, but no physical signs could confirm.
 What I saw is a secretive property that is fenced with bamboo.
 I walked further, and then found Cafe by the Ruins.
-The location wasn’t really obvious.

 The place was unsurprisingly populated when I checked it in the morning.
 Thus, I skipped it, despite the effort I spent to reach the establishment, and then looked for another spot to eat.